scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

   A programming question can have test case types of standard assert, standard I/O or a hook.
-  Fig. :ref:`fig:yaksh-testcase` shows sample test case of standard assert type.
+  Fig. :ref:`fig:yaksh-testcase` shows a sample test case of standard assert type.
 In a similar way, the instructor can add test cases for standard I/O.
   For simple questions standard assert and standard I/O type test cases can be used.
 For complex questions, hook based test case is provided where the user